Meet Kenny Soon We Hong

 "So I followed the normal path where I studied in university, graduated, found a job, worked in a bank, and was slowly promoted to bank manager," the father of three explained.

-"My last post before I left the bank was Area Manager.
+"My last position before I left the bank was Area Manager.
 And although many people envied me as a manager in the bank, I never forgot my dream."

 Hence, at only 30 years old, he finally decided to leave his five-figure salary job to begin a farm

-In the meantime, he also worked as a real estate agent.
-He wanted to obtain first-hand information about land for sale and to earn some money in the time being.
+He worked as a real estate agent in the meantime, trying to obtain first-hand information about land for sale and earn some money while he learned about farming.

 "Fortunately my wife, who works as a government school teacher, supported my dream and helped sustain living expenses and loan commitments during that time," he said.

 Soon said he had to do a lot of studying and research.
-But even then, he learnt much more when he had to deal with problems such as the weather and pests that threatened to ruin his plants when he first started off.
+But even then, he was forced to learn the hard way and had to deal with problems such as bad weather and pests that ruined his plants when he first started off with a small plot of land.

-And now almost eight years later, Soon is finally living his dream
+Today, almost eight years of hard work and determination later, Soon said he is finally living his dream

-He bought a 2.8ha plot of land in Bakri, Muar and now runs a farm of over 2,000 banana trees, 450 coconut trees, 150 goats, and hundreds of chickens and ducks.
+The 38-year-old now owns a 2.8ha plot of land in Bakri, Muar and runs a farm of over 2,000 banana trees, 450 coconut trees, and many farm animals, including 150 goats and hundreds of chickens and ducks.

-In the free space, he has planted various other fruits and vegetables including chilli, sweet potatoes, jackfruit, cempedak, mangoes, lime, papaya, starfruit, pineapple, guava, and even groundnuts.
+Around the farm, he has planted various other fruits and vegetables including chilli, sweet potatoes, jackfruit, cempedak, mangoes, lime, papaya, starfruit, pineapple, guava, and even groundnuts.

-He manages the farm with his father and two employed workers, and spends his free time teaching his children about farming.
+He said that he manages the land with his father and two employed workers, and spends his free time teaching his children about farming too.

-"I also let a friend use a small piece of land to set up a greenhouse and plant hydroponic vegetables.
-I offered them space to plant at my farm without any rental after they faced some financial issues with their own farm," he said.
+"I also let a friend use a small piece of land to set up a greenhouse and plant hydroponic vegetables there.
+I offered them the space to plant without rental because they were facing some financial issues with their own farm," he said.

-Staying humble, he hopes to encourage more people to get involved in farming
+Staying humble, Soon said he hopes to encourage more people, especially the younger generation, to get involved in farming

-"I wish to change their mindset whereby farming is not just a low-class occupation," he said.
+"I wish to change the mindset where people think that farming is just a low-class occupation," he said.